DataDog/yubikey/README.md

 key when it blinks (i.e. every time you SSH or push/pull Git).
 If you don't touch the key, the request will timeout and you'll get an unhelpful message.

-This is compatible with [Workspaces](https://datadoghq.atlassian.net/wiki/spaces/EEEUSG/pages/2075230476/Workspaces) (it will set up agent forwarding to use the key remotely; touch is required on each action).
+This is compatible with usage on remote machines over SSH (it will set up agent forwarding to use the key remotely; touch is required on each action).

 You **must** have first set up [GPG](#gpg).
 Then: